storiesjs/stories/packages/core/src/components/split-pane/readme.md

-# stories-split-panel
+# str-split-panel

-The stories-split-panel is a component to split content vertically or horizontally.
+The str-split-panel is a component to split content vertically or horizontally.

 <!-- Auto Generated Below -->